OmarYassin22/E-Commerce-Task/README.md

 ### ASP.NET Identity
 ASP.NET Identity is used to handle authentication and authorization within the application, ensuring secure access to resources.

+### JWT Tokens
+JWT tokens are used for secure authentication.
+This ensures that each request is authenticated using a token-based system.

+### Filter Attributes
+Filter attributes are used for both authentication and handling global exceptions.
+This allows for centralized handling of authentication and errors.

 ### NLog
 NLog is used for logging information and errors.
 It helps in tracking application behavior and debugging issues effectively.